M4tchaa/M4tchaa/README.md

 - 🌱 Currently exploring AI technology on my journey to becoming a Data Scientist.
 - 💬 Feel free to ask me about Web Development or Data Science.
 - 📫 How to reach me: arlialya@gmail.com
-- ⚡ Fun fact: minecraft gamers, valorant, and ~~weebs~~... um, anime and manga enjoyer :D
+- ⚡ Fun fact: minecraft gamers, valorant, and manga reader

 ---